eclipse-zenoh/zenoh-ts/README.md

    yarn build
    ```

-   The result is placed into `zenoh-ts/dist` directory.
+   The result is placed into the `zenoh-ts/dist` directory.

    This library is currently compatible with browsers, but not with NodeJS due to websocket library limitations.

 ### Build and run examples

-For simplicity the examples can be executed from `zenoh-ts` directory.
-You may also go directly to `zenoh-ts/examples`
+For simplicity, the examples can be executed from the `zenoh-ts` directory.
+You may also go directly to the `zenoh-ts/examples`
 directory and explore and run examples there.

-Make sure that the `zenohd` router with `zenoh-plugin-remote-api` works on localhost and websocket port is 10000.
+Make sure that the `zenohd` router with `zenoh-plugin-remote-api` works on localhost and the websocket port is 10000.

-To run example execute command `yarn start example_dir [example_name]`
+To run an example, execute the command `yarn start example_dir [example_name]`

 The following examples are available: